When integrating your new application with IAM Services, you may have the option to receive one or more attributes as part of the integration.

-We have a fairly comprehensive list of those attributes on TED Directory Attributes but that might not help if you don’t fully understand the attributes or what you are getting.
+We have a fairly comprehensive list of those attributes published in the TED Directory Schema but that might not help if you don’t fully understand the attributes or what you are getting.

 Identifiers